varusan/pleroma/docs/config/howto_mongooseim.md

 1. Set the auth_method to `{auth_method, http}`.
 2. Add the http auth pool like this: `{http, global, auth, [{workers, 50}], [{server, "https://yourpleromainstance.com"}]}`

 Restart your MongooseIM server, your users should now be able to connect with their Pleroma credentials.
+Use the PLAIN authentication method, others won't work.